 Absolutely!
 If you're substituting, use about 2 pounds of ripe tomatoes.
 Blanch them, remove the skins, and then add them to the recipe just as you would canned tomatoes.

 Of course!
-You can add cabbage, celery, bell peppers, or even extra onions.
+You can add carrots, cabbage, celery, bell peppers, or even extra onions.
 Just sauté them along with the onions at the beginning for added flavor and texture.

 📖 Recipe